freakingrocky/EmoCh/README.md

 ### Research Approach

 #### Feature Selection
-Initially, `tonnetz` was also used but has been removed as it yielded low accuracy boost with high compute requirements.
+Initially, `tonnetz` was also used but has been removed as it yielded low accuracy boost.

 The features are extracted and provided as input to the various models for training.